Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 [38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0](https://rest.bitcoin.com/v2/slp/tokenStats/38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0)

 The minting baton for creating new tokens is active and controlled by the Permissionless Software Foundation.
 That means there is no cap on the token issuance.
-The Board of Directors of the Foundation will have the sole power to create tokens at-will, to reimburse or recognize the effort of community members.
+See the *Funding* section for more details on how new tokens will be minted and used.

 #### Value Creation<a name="valueCreation"></a>
 At the center of the token economics is the [liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), allowing community members to permissionlessly exchange tokens for Bitcoin Cash (or Bitcoin Cash for tokens) at any time, while maintaining a peg to the Bitcoin Cash (BCH) coin.